 This valley is the gateway to the via ferrata Strada Degli Alpini mentioned below but also numerous Croda Fiscalina Circuit leading to mountain huts including rifugio Zsigmondy-Comici, Pian di Cengia, and rifugio Carducci.

 A great beginner via ferrata that starts in Val Fiscalina is the Strada Degli Alpini.
 It’s a technically simple but very long ferrata.

-I recommend splitting it up over 2 days to maximise your time spent at a higher elevation and at the same time allowing yourself to experience the mountain hut culture of Italy by staying in either rifugio Zsigmondy – Comici or Pian di Cengia.
+I recommend splitting it up over 2 days to maximize your time spent at a higher elevation and at the same time allow yourself to experience the mountain hut culture of Italy by staying in either Rifugio Zsigmondy – Comici or Pian di Cengia.